red raspberry slime mold

 Description

 Red raspberry slime mold fruiting body is a plump, pillow-shaped mass of tightly-packed, oblong, spore-producing structures (sporangia).
-Each sporangium is oblong, to 3 16 (3 to 5 mm) high, and less 1 64 (0.5 mm) wide.
+Each sporangium is oblong, to 3 16 (3 to 5 mm) high, and less than 1 64 (0.5 mm) wide.

 The mass (pseudoaethalium) has a knobby, raspberry-like surface and can be up to 6 or more in length.
 It is held to the substrate by white stalk-like structures, but unlike fungi, it does not penetrate the substrate.
 It is pink to bright red when young, becoming purplish, then clay-brown, and finally brown at maturity.